 It is the essence of the whole research.
-It is anything but descriptive extension of evaluation from the first question.
+It is anything but a descriptive extension of evaluation from the first question.
 Precise analysis of answers in argumentation will help you find out about what you should pay attention to when trying to increase customer loyalty.
 I don’t know it today.
-You will do, because you know your business and you know how argumentation is related to provided service.
+You will do because you know your business and you know how argumentation is related to provided service.

 Argumentation (e.g. “We’re sorry that our products do not meet your expectations.
 What can we do to get a better mark next time?”) can appear only when we deal with detractor (person who gives 0–6 answers).
 However, we can also ask for argumentation in the case of higher grades, i.e. neutral passives (7–8) and promoters (9–10).
-Then questions will be: ‘Is there anything we can do to make you evaluate us better the next time?’ and ‘Thank you for high grade!
+Then questions will be: ‘Is there anything we can do to make you evaluate us better the next time?’ and ‘Thank you for a high grade!
 Could you tell us why we deserved them so we can nurture our best practices?’

 Question 3 — Driver